Beach bungalows, ecological cabanas

 The power of spreading awareness of the architect are so great that he shares the success of his work.
 “The jobs aren’t only mine!
 They belong to the friends that believe in the idea, in the community that accepts to live with me, and the primitive workers whom are my teachers” he says.

-the soft breeze in the bungalow is better than air conditionning!
+the soft breeze in the bungalow is better than air conditioning!

-The natural air conditionning is one of Vila Prea’s specials.
+The natural air conditioning is one of Vila Preá’s specials.

-Thanks to the small openings below the star-shaped roof *** (link to star-shaped-roof.html) TO BE FINISHED ***, you will feel a soothing breeze blowing on your skin while lying in bed or reading a book in your hanging chair.
+Thanks to the small openings below the star-shaped roof, you will feel a soothing breeze blowing on your skin while lying in bed or reading a book in your hanging chair.

-Vila Preá’s accomodations are all high-end rustic bungalows.
+Vila Preá’s accommodations are all high-end rustic bungalows.
 There are two kinds of bungalows:

 – best for singles or couples